 But wait, there’s more on the naked mole rat!

 7.)
-There can be up to 300 in a colony and have extensive burrows that can be as large as a couple football fields!
+There can be up to 300 in a colony and have extensive burrows that can be larger than a football field!

 Did you know…?

 Naked mole rats are resistant to cancer!
 They produce a high-molecular-mass form of hyaluronan, which is referred to as HMW-HA.
 This helps to prevent cancer.

 8.)
 They actually aren’t naked, as they do have a scattering of whisker-like hairs about their body that help them feel their way in the dark tunnels.

 9.)
 These rodents are Herbivores (eat plant matter).
 They mostly feed on large tubers.
 A good sized tuber can keep a colony going for months or even years!
 They eat the interior of the tuber, leaving enough of the plant to regrow.